Written by Dr. Stalin Ramprakash

 Anemia in children can be caused by three main reasons:

-As in loss of blood during an accident, heavy menstrual bleeding, etc.
+As in loss of blood during an accident, heavy menstrual bleeding, small repeated blood loss from the gut, etc.

 Some common anemia symptoms in children comprise of: